PaulDeUlloa/MERN_Authors/README.md

 ## General Information
 - Once a user registers an account, they may login and create, edit, or delete their favorite author that they would like others to see on the collective all authors page.
 - What problem does this (intend to) solve?
-This is an app where users can have a fun and on a safe space to express their favorite authors and inspire others to look them up.
+This is an app where users can utilize CRUD and have fun expressing their favorite authors and inspire others to look them up.
 - What is the purpose of your project?
 As a growing and passionate developer, learning to create more full-stack applications is what drove me to start and complete this application.